colorfulsing/vm_host/README.md

 options vfio-pci disable_vga=1
 ```

-We also need to ensure that dracut loads all `vfio` related drivers and modules, along our `vfio-pci-override.sh` to ensure it will override the driver settings of the PCIe devices we want to passthrough.
+We also need to ensure that dracut loads all `vfio` related drivers and modules, along our `vfio-pci-override.sh` to ensure it will override the driver settings of the PCI devices we want to passthrough.
 To do this, let's create `/etc/dracut.conf.d/vfio.conf` file:

 ```bash
 dd_dracutmodules+=" vfio "